maxine-mwanda/angular-go-blog/README.md

 2. If the API returns 404
 Ensure the Go server is running (go run main.go).

-Check if blog.db exists in the backend folder.
+Check if angular-go-blog.db exists in the backend folder.

 3. If AngularJS routes don’t work
 Clear browser cache (Ctrl+Shift+Del).